HappySeaFox/sail/README.md

 ## APIs overview

-SAIL provides 4 levels of APIs depending on your needs.
+SAIL provides four levels of APIs, depending on your needs.
 Let's have a quick look at them.

-### 1. `junior` "I just want to load this damn JPEG"
+### 1. `Junior` - "I just want to load this damn JPEG."

 #### C:
 ```C